Updated: 6 days ago

 Arguably this is THE top tourist attraction in all of Iceland.
-Although technically it is three sights combined.
+Although technically it's three sights combined.
 The Golden Circle is sometimes referred to as the Golden Triangle and is a trio of ultra-impressive sights in South Iceland.
 Each is a manageable distance from the next and all are a short distance from Reykjavik.
-This means that they can all be visited as part of a daytrip from the capital.
-Basically you can’t miss a visit to the Golden Circle.
+This means that they can all be visited as part of a day trip from the capital.
+Basically, you can’t miss a visit to the Golden Circle.
 It’s just not allowed!

-The three attractions are all natural wonders of the highest order.
+The three attractions are all-natural wonders of the highest order.
 Firstly there is the Gullfoss Waterfall.
 This colossal waterfall is one of the most dramatic waterfalls in Iceland.
 And that’s saying something!
 The water here churns over two rocky tiers into a narrow gorge.
-It is at its most stunning when the river is in full flow in spring and early summer.
-But it is an fantastic place to visit anytime of year.
+It's at its most stunning when the river is in full flow in spring and early summer.
+But it is a fantastic place to visit any time of year.

 Then there is the Thingvellir National Park.
 Beautifully untouched this vast national park encompasses lakes and mountains and rugged landscapes galore.
 It also has an important history connected to the Viking court.
 Number three is the Geyser Geothermal Area.
-This explosive volcanic zone bubbles, pops and fizzes and shoots water high into the sky.
+This explosive volcanic zone bubbles pops, fizzes, and shoots water high into the sky.

 Iceland’s Celestial Sights

-Of course it is not quite as straightforward as simply gazing skyward.
+Of course, it's not quite as straightforward as simply gazing skyward.
 There are a whole host of conditions that need to combine for you to see them.
 The main criteria are a dark night sky for a backdrop and a smile from lady luck.
 The Northern Lights can only be seen during the darker winter months from around September to March.
 For the full low down visit our dedicated article explaining all about Finding the Northern Lights in Iceland.